F4 (mathematics): Weyl/Coxeter group

 Its Weyl/Coxeter group G = W(F_{4}) is the symmetry group of the 24-cell: it is a solvable group of order 1152.
 It has minimal faithful degree μ(G) = 24, which is realized by the action on the 24-cell.
+The group has ID (1152,157478) in the small groups library.

 Cartan matrix

 F4 lattice

 The F4 lattice is a four-dimensional body-centered cubic lattice (i.e. the union of two hypercubic lattices, each lying in the center of the other).
 They form a ring called the Hurwitz quaternion ring.
 The 24 Hurwitz quaternions of norm 1 form the vertices of a 24-cell centered at the origin.

 Roots of F4

 The 48 root vectors of F4 can be found as the vertices of the 24-cell in two dual configurations, representing the vertices of a disphenoidal 288-cell if the edge lengths of the 24-cells are equal: